MaartjePfauder/Thesis_Digital_Humanities/docs/reproducibility_notes.md

 # Reproducibility Notes

-This document explains how to inspect and, where possible, reproduce the workflow for the thesis **“The Geography of News Values in Dutch Digital Journalism: Mapping Newsworthiness in NU.nl Coverage.”**
+This document explains how to inspect and, where possible, reproduce the workflow for the thesis **“The geography of news values in Dutch digital journalism: Mapping newsworthiness in NU.nl coverage.”**

 ## Important Limitation